 What do you think?
 Can the pea outrun a dragonfly’s vision in this fascinating video?

 A healthy adult can consume 300 mosquitoes per day!
-Dragonflies have two sets of wings with distinctive wing muscles that allow them to fly sideways or hover from a minute up to an hour-long period at speeds as fast as 18 mph (29 kph).
+Dragonflies have two sets of wings with distinctive wing muscles that allow them to fly sideways or hover for a minute up to an hour-long period at speeds as fast as 18 mph (29 kph).
 They lay eggs in water where larvae live for two years before emerging into adults.

 Praying mantis eyes can have a wide field of vision and be focused on one thing at once.
 They use their foveas which assist them in tracking, but only mantises can see 3D images.
 Studying the praying mantis may lead scientists to research robotics.